 I’ll never understand humans if I live to be 100.
 There we were, miles from home, almost dead, and Mummy is on the phone and taking photos.
 I was so glad to see Aunty Glenys, I just leaped into her car, and didn’t even mind Gizmo barking at me.

 I was pretty sure I’d never see the car again – I mean, how could it survive such a major disaster?
 However, I was wrong, and the next day, the car came back.
 Being a sensible boy, I wasn’t going anywhere near it – it was a death trap, obviously.
 You’d have thought Mummy would have understood, but no, she said I had to go in the car with her.
 No way was that happening, so I headed back to Aunty Glenys’s.
 I was so traumatised, I’d rather spend the day with Killer Chihuahua than go out in the car with Mummy – that’s how bad it was.

 Did she understand and respect my feelings?
 What do you think?
-She actually bundled me into the car and told me to stop over reacting!
+She actually bundled me into the car and said “Paddy stop over reacting!”
 Can you believe that?
-It was most indignified.
+It was most undignified.
 First she grabbed my front paws and put them on the back seat, then lifted my back legs and pretty much threw me into the car.
 And that smarmy black cat from next door saw everything!
 I’ll never be able to hold my head up in the street again, because I bet that rotten cat’s told everyone.